twsnmp/twsnmpfk/frontend/src/help/en/mibbrowser.md

 This is a screen for selecting the obtained MIB object name.
 Open the tree and click the object name to see the explanation.
 Double click to select.

+**Filtering the MIB Tree**

+You can narrow down the displayed MIBs by entering keywords in the search box at the top of the MIB tree.
+OIDs, MIB names, descriptions, etc., are subject to search.
 </div>

 ---